Andrew67/ddr-calc/README.md

 select "Add to Homescreen" or equivalent

 ## Roadmap
-* Support for selecting which version of the game you're playing and disabling input of unavailable speed modifiers
+* [DONE] Support for selecting which version of the game you're playing (and whether you're playing in premium mode) and disabling input of unavailable speed modifiers
 * "Target BPM" mode

 ## Licenses